exporl/apex/documentation/development/apex-release-guide.md

 ### Android

-To release a new Android version to the F-Droid repository, trigger the apex-android-release project on the buildserver.
-It's best to do this right after the master build for the Windows binaries as it will build the latest commit of the master branch.
+To publish a new Android version to the F-Droid repository, trigger the `apex-publish-to-fdroid` project on jenkins with the parameter `release`.
+It's best to do this right after the master build for the Windows binaries as it will publish the latest apk built by the master build.
+When successful the apk will be available to devices using fdroid.

-When the build is completed the buildserver will trigger the apex-android-release-deploy project on the buildserver.
-This will call the deploy script on the buildserver.
-See the tools/fdroid folder as an example.

 ### Schema